 He tossed a stone, and the memory vanished.
 "Was a question of question marks.
 I blamed myself, don't think I didn't."

 Skinny Arno looked across the nebulous horizon toward the vanishing sun.
 Its forepaws rested palm-down on its knees.
 A mosquito landed on its ear.
 Its ear twitched.
 The mosquito took flight and landed again.

 The sun disappeared without a sound save the chattering of Skinny Arno's teeth.

-The hermit swatted a mosquito that suckled his wrist, and there remained upon his palm a blotch of bright red blood.
+The hermit swatted a mosquito suckling his wrist, and there remained upon his palm a blotch of bright red blood.
 "So many pesky parasites milking men of energy."
 He gestured around them at the murky sky and chilly lake, everywhere and nowhere, to conjure compound ghosts from his ponderous past.
 "Here we are, and there they are, frozen like bugs in amber."

 Skinny Arno perked up its ears and scanned the lake from right to left, looking for these hypothetical others.
 It saw nobody.
 Its whiskers twitched, and its teeth chitter-chattered.

 "At least they are unchanging.
 They'll watch my back forever, but in truth I never looked back."